Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document.md

  - Create NFT Receiver with `transaction/setupAccount` .
- - Create Mint of Templates and transfer to Address(having Setup Account enabled) with `transaction/mintNFT` You can also see the scripts in `transactions/scripts` to see how information can be read from the NFTContract.
+ - Create Mint of Templates and transfer to Address(having Setup Account enabled) with `transaction/mintNFT` You can also see the scripts in `transactions/scripts` to see how information can be read from the TriQuetaNFT.

-### NFTContract Events
+### TriQuetaNFT Events

  - Contract Initialized ->
 `pub event ContractInitialized()`
-This event is emitted when the `NFTContract` will be initialized.
+This event is emitted when the `TriQuetaNFT` will be initialized.

 - Event for Withdraw NFT ->
 `pub event Withdraw(id: UInt64, from: Address?)`